North central Indiana, particularly Howard, Miami and Tipton counties, had a pretty tough year in 2009.

 Chrysler’s factory shutdowns, brought on by the automaker’s brief bankruptcy, pushed Howard County unemployment to 19.3 percent that May.
 Delphi cut salaried retirees’ health and life insurance benefits and later defaulted retiree pensions to the federal government.
 Many, if not most, area residents were working longer hours for less than what they made a year or two earlier.

 Kokomo needed a party at the beginning of the Great Recession, and the Haynes Apperson Festival provided one.

-And when members of the ’70s supergroup Boston played the band’s most popular songs here during the annual summer celebration four years ago, we were reminded that civic pride is “More Than a Feeling.”
+And when members of the ’70s rock group Boston played the band’s most popular songs here during the annual summer celebration five years ago, we were reminded that civic pride is “More Than a Feeling.”

-Haynes Apperson has returned, and this community has much for which to be thankful.
+Haynes Apperson returns Thursday, and this community has much for which to be thankful.

-Stabilization of the area’s other largest employers – Delphi Electronics and Safety, General Motors Components Holdings and Haynes International – gradually has put more people to work.
-Unemployment now stands at 9.2 percent in Howard County.
+Stabilization of the area’s other largest employers – Delphi Electronics and Safety, General Motors Components Holdings and Haynes International – gradually has kept many more people employed.
+Our jobless rate now stands at 6.4 percent in Howard County.

-Other than our automotive heritage, let’s remember to celebrate our people today.
-The economy has knocked many down, but they get back up.
-Families, friends and churches lift up those experiencing worry and heartache.
+Other than our automotive heritage, let’s remember to celebrate our people this week.
+The economy in 2009 knocked many down, but they got back up.
+Two tornadoes tore through town in November, causing extensive property damage but no loss of life.
+Families, friends and churches continue to lift up those experiencing worry and heartache.